-Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Possible Measures must be taken to prevent influx of drainage into blockage to working areas during operations by temporary seal to pipes Drain drainage in 4 5 High and / or disconnection of system.
-2 2 Medium Modification system during 4 3 iligii All pipe-work must be sealed with approved jointing 2 Wediaiii works materials.
-Explosion by A safe working procedure must be devised by site gas build up management and the contractor responsible for the inadequate modifications prior to commencement of work and ventilated areas communicated to all operatives involved.
+Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Drain Modification Possible blockage to drainage in system during works Explosion by 4 5 High Measures must be taken to prevent influx of drainage into working areas during operations by temporary seal to pipes and / or disconnection of system.
+All pipe-work must be sealed with approved jointing materials.
+A safe working procedure must be devised by site 2 2 Medium gas build up management and the contractor responsible for the inadequate modifications prior to commencement of work and ventilated areas communicated to all operatives involved.
 Suitable access / egress to the working area must be provided throughout the duration of the work.
 Work must only be undertaken by suitably qualified and experienced personnel.
 All pipes below ground level must be protected with concrete encasement / flexible fill in accordance with design locations